Attlee ministry: Housing and planning

-The New Towns Act 1946 set up development corporations to construct new towns, while the Town and Country Planning Act 1947 instructed county councils to prepare development plans and also provided compulsory purchase powers.
-The Attlee Government also extended the powers of local authorities to requisition houses and parts of houses, and made the acquisition of land less difficult than before.
+The New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) set up development corporations to construct new towns, while the Town and Country Planning Act 1947 instructed county councils to prepare development plans and also provided compulsory purchase powers.
+The Attlee government also extended the powers of local authorities to requisition houses and parts of houses, and made the acquisition of land less difficult than before.
 The Housing (Scotland) Act 1949 provided grants of 75% (87.5% in the Highlands and Islands) towards modernisation costs payable by the Treasury to local authorities.

 In 1949, local authorities were empowered to provide people suffering from poor health with public housing at subsidised rents.

 To assist home ownership, the limit on the amount of money that people could borrow from their local authority in order to purchase or build a home was raised from £800 to £1,500 in 1945, and to £5,000 in 1949.
-Under the National Assistance Act 1948, local authorities had a duty "to provide emergency temporary accommodation for families which become homeless through no fault of their own."
+Under the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29), local authorities had a duty "to provide emergency temporary accommodation for families which become homeless through no fault of their own".

 A large house-building programme was carried out with the intention of providing millions of people with high-quality homes.
-A Housing (Financial and Miscellaneous Provisions) Act 1946increased Treasury subsidies for the construction of local authority housing in England and Wales.
+A Housing act increased Treasury subsidies for the construction of local authority housing in England and Wales.
 Four out of five houses constructed under Labour were council properties built to more generous specifications than before the Second World War, and subsidies kept down council rents.
 Altogether, these policies provided public-sector housing with its biggest ever boost up until that point, while low-wage earners particularly benefited from these developments.
 Although the Attlee Government failed to meet its targets, primarily due to economic constraints, over 1,000,000 new homes were built between 1945 and 1951 (a significant achievement under the circumstances) which ensured that decent, affordable housing was available to many low-income families for the first time ever.

 Development rights were nationalised while the government attempted to take all development profits for the state.
 Strong planning authorities were set up to control land use, and issued manuals of guidance which stressed the importance of safeguarding agricultural land.
 A strong chain of regional offices was set up within its planning ministry to provide a strong lead in regional development policies.
 Comprehensive Development Areas (CDAs), a designation under the Town and Country Planning Act 1947, allowed local authorities to acquire property in the designated areas using powers of compulsory purchase in order to re-plan and develop urban areas suffering from urban blight or war damage.